YangLi1/01_Git_and_Intro/README.md

 [1.
 Read the input one line at a time and then write the lines out in reverse order, so that the last input line is printed first, then the second last input line, and so on]

-Here, Stack is the better choice.
+Here, St is the better choice.
 A Stack process the lines on a first in first out (FIFO) basis, so when we read a line, and put it on a Stack, the first line will be on the bottom of the Stack, and the last line will be on the top of the Stack.
 So the lines will be in reverse order.

 	function void reverse
 		while there are more lines